-For guidance on completing this form, please reference the FY 2015 CoC Application Detailed Instructions, the CoC Application Instructional Guides and the FY 2015 CoC Program NOFA.
-Please submit technical questions to the HUDExchange Ask A Question.
+For guidance on completing this form, please reference the FY 2016 CoC Application Detailed Instructions and the FY 2016 CoC Program Competition NOFA.
+Please submit technical questions to the HUD Exchange Ask A Question.

 2J-1.
-Indicate the steps taken by the CoC to ensure the quality of the data collected for the 2015 unsheltered population PIT count:
+Indicate the steps taken by the CoC to ensure the quality of the data collected for the 2016 unsheltered PIT count:

-Training: X
+Training: Х

 "Blitz" count:

-Unique identifier: X
+Unique identifier: Х

-Survey question: X
+Survey questions: Х

 Enumerator observation:

-Unduplication with HMIS data X
+Unduplication with HMIS data Х

 None:

 2J-2.
-Describe any change to the way the CoC implemented the unsheltered PIT count from 2014 (or 2013 if an unsheltered count was not conducted in 2014) to 2015 that would affect data quality.
+Describe any change to the way the CoC implemented the unsheltered PIT count from 2015 (or 2014 if an unsheltered count was not conducted in 2015) to 2016 that would affect data quality.
 This includes changes to training volunteers and inclusion of any partner agencies in the unsheltered PIT count planning and implementation, if applicable.
-Do not include information on changes to actual methodology (e.g., change in sampling or extrapolation method). (limit 1000 characters)
+Do not include information on changes in actual methodology (e.g. change in sampling or extrapolation method). (limit 1000 characters)